tsgates/arch-wiki-markdown/wiki/Fan_Speed_Control.md

 "field" is the actual value to set.
 This allows monitoring and controlling multiple fans and temperatures.

--   FCTEMPS: The temperature input device to read for cpu temperature.
+-   FCTEMPS: The temperature input device to read for CPU temperature.
     The above example corresponds to
     /sys/class/hwmon/hwmon0/device/temp1_input.
 -   FCFANS: The current fan speed, which can be read (like the